tomojitakasu/PocketSDR/README.md

 - **pocket_scan**: Scan and list USB Devices
 - **pocket_dump**: Capture and dump digital IF data of SDR device
 - **pocket_psd.py**: Plot PSD and histgrams of digital IF data
-- **pocket_acq.py**: GNSS signal acquition of digital IF data
+- **pocket_acq.py**: GNSS signal acquisition of digital IF data
+- **pocket_trk.py**: GNSS signal tracking of digital IF data

 For details, refer comment lines in src/pocket_conf.c, src/pocket_scan.c, src/pocket_dump.c, python/pocket_psd.py and python/pocket_acq.py.
 You need
-Python 3, Numpy, Scipy and matplotlib to execute Python scripts.
+Python 3, Numpy, Scipy and matplotlib to execute Python scripts. pocket_trk.py uses external shared libraries of LIBFEC [5] and RTKLIB [6] in lib/ directory.
+These were built for Windows (64bit) and Linux for x86_64 CPU.

 --------------------------------------------------------------------------------